MattOnCampus/MattOnCampus/README.md

 When not working the majority of my time is spent playing :trumpet: :musical_score: as well as occasional :8ball: :golf: :video_game:

+Explaining my username: ttalVlatt, the lVl make an M, meaning ttalVlatt become ttaMatt, which is Matt spelt backwards then forwards.

 <!--
 **MattOnCampus/MattOnCampus** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.